ERP Selection Guide

 8. Build a Shortlist of ERP Systems

-You should also issue requests for information (RFIs), which outline your organization’s most important ERP requirements as well as your short- and long-term goals.
+To turn your long list into a shortlist, you’ll need to issue requests for information (RFIs), which outline your organization’s most important ERP requirements as well as your short- and long-term goals.

 It’s possible that all vendors will say they can address all your requirements.
-In this case, you may need a trusted third-party to read between the lines.
+In this case, you may need a independent third-party to read between the lines.
 Ask vendors how they address each requirement.
 Can they address it with standard functionality, or does it require configuration, customization or a third-party bolt on?

 9. Schedule ERP Vendor Demos